 Luckily, I helped her release the old beliefs, establish new neural pathways and install a new belief to help her create a different future.
 Repeating and connecting with the belief consistently is an important key for creating new neural pathways.
-In a short time frame she sold a million dollar house and continues to sell houses worth over a million dollars.
+In a short time frame she sold a million dollar house and has sold many more since then.
+Today she continues to easily sell houses worth over a million dollars.
 The new belief has now become her new normal.
 Ultimately this shift was the catalyst for new opportunities, bigger goals and achieving financial freedom faster.

 So, the secret tip for you?
 Question your reality.
 Become curious, an essential ingredient of a high performing mindset.
 Ask yourself better questions and push your mind beyond its current thinking.
 Question all your thoughts to create new pathways.
 With this comes possibilities and experiences which gives your brain new data to memorise and leverage off.

 Here are six question to help you change your life:

 - What would happen if this wasn’t true?